JoeyFerg/buffcut/SPEC.md

     - Unpin items.
     - Reorder items.

+1. The user should be able to select any application installed on phone and deny the clipboard access to that application
+    - Add and remove applications from blacklist.

 ### Clipboard Buffer Overlay

 1. The clipboard buffer overlay should not take focus away from the currently running program.